Let’s play a little game of Q&A…

 If your package includes other products, such as a wedding album, you may wonder when you will receive it.

 My first priority is always to deliver the photos as quickly as possible.
 I don’t begin working on any additional products until the photos are completed.
 And even then, I sometimes may not have time for album design until a slow down in my season.
-So my default answer is that I don’t work on album designs until my “off season” (December through April).
+So my default answer, and the answer that is in my contract, is that I don’t work on album designs until my “off season” (December through March).
 That isn’t always true, however.
 If I get a bit of a break during the season, I’ll do my best to knock out some albums.

 When it comes to other products, such as prints, I can generally order those at any time and the delivery time is usually within a couple of weeks (depending on the lab’s schedule).